Many of you have this glossy image of Porto as a beach destination, which couldn’t be more further away from reality!

 Based on these criteria, these are the best times to visit Porto:

 1. Autumn Months – September and October

 At this time of the year Porto is still enjoying great temperatures but the city is not packed with tourists, especially after October 15th (September is still super busy).

 The photogenic autumn colours don’t hurt either, and it is a spectacular time to take a look at the amazing viewpoints of the city, where you can enjoy the dozens of skylights that make Porto a rather unique city in the world.
 But there are plenty of other Autumn activities in Porto.

 Equally important, if you are planning to visit the Douro Valley, you will be able to experience the Harvest season!
 Don’t miss the opportunity to visit one of the top vineyards at the Douro Valley – and if you are not that much into wine, you have also other activities to do there as well.

 Like a boat ride departing from Pinhão, for example.
-You can buy your ticket for a 1 hour ride in Douro for only 10€ (which is a bargain!).
-Or you try out a longer ride and enjoy a complimentary glass of Port wine on your journey for only 20€ – buy your ticket for a 2 hour boat ride here.
+You can buy your online ticket for a 1 hour Douro river cruise for only 10€ (which is a bargain!).
+Or you try out a longer ride and enjoy a complimentary glass of Port wine on your journey for only 20€ – you can buy an online ticket for the 2 hour Douro river cruise.

 And yes: it is possible to go and come back on the same day – I actually organise private day trips on the Douro Valley 😉